 MicMac is a command line-based photogrammetry program for Windows, Mac, and Linux.
 It’s a bit of a nuisance to download and setup, in part because the site that hosts it is in French.

-Considering how difficult this program is to use, and how poorly it performs, we’d advise against installing it.
-Simply, there are easier, more effective programs out there.
+Considering how troublesome this program is to use, and how poorly it performs, we’d advise against installing it.
+Simply because there are much easier, and actually more effective programs out there.

 3DF Zephyr Free

 Okay, so the first problem with this software is that the free version limits your dataset to a maximum of 50 images.
 This means you can’t create extremely detailed renderings, but it’s free, so that’s to be expected.

 At high settings, the rendering process takes around half an hour and returns a reasonably detailed model.
 It’s a little over-engineered, though – partial to submenus and additional project windows where a single one would have sufficed.